-All these trends are also making MOOC providers creating more and more online courses on data science, machine learning, and big data analytics.
+All these trends are also making MOOC providers create more and more online courses on data science, machine learning, and big data analytics.
 It’s a good thing that learners have multiple options to choose from.
 But, at the same time, it also overwhelming and confusing to choose the right online courses.
-In an attempt to make lives easier, we have aggregated the best online courses for data science.
+In an attempt to make lives easier, we have aggregated the best online courses for data science 2022.

 Before getting on to the list, we will look at a few key trends and stats on the data science job market in India.